If you’re in need of a mortgage, you will understandably want to know how much you can borrow.

 The minimum deposit requirement for a mortgage is usually a 5% deposit to a 10% deposit for a residential purchase so you don’t necessarily have to save up much more than this for your deposit.
 First-time buyers often struggle to save more so these high loan-to-value mortgages are a useful way to get onto the property ladder.

 However, to qualify for the best mortgage deals and to increase your borrowing potential, a larger deposit will improve your chances.

-If you can provide a 15% deposit or more, mortgage lenders will consider you a safer bet.
-As such, you may become eligible for a mortgage at higher multiples of your income, with more competitive interest rates and lower monthly payments.
+If you can provide a 15% deposit or more, mortgage providers will consider you a safer bet.
+As such, you may become eligible for a mortgage at higher multiples of your income, with more competitive interest rates and lower monthly repayments.
 How much your mortgage costs will depend massively on your deposit.